Compare Withings ScanWatch Nova vs Google Pixel Watch 4

 Product 1: Withings ScanWatch Nova

-Build quality is consistently framed as premium and appropriate for the price, with reviewers highlighting the overall construction.
+Build quality is repeatedly described as premium, watch-like, and appropriate for the price, especially because of the case, bezel, glass, and finishing.

 Product 2: Google Pixel Watch 4